ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Abstract

 \section{Abstract}

-Critical scenario generation requires the ability of finding critical parameter combinations from the infinite parameter space in the logic scenario.
-Existing solutions aims to explore the correlation of parameters in the initial scenario without considering the connection between the parameters in the action sequence.
-How to model action sequences and consider the effects of different action parameter in the scenario remains a key challenge to solve the problem.
-In this paper, we propose a framework to generate critical scenarios for speeding up evaluating specific tasks.
-Specifically, we first propose a description language, BTScenario, to model the scenario, which contains the map, actors, interactions between actors, and oracles.
-We then use reinforcement learning to search for combinations of critical parameters.
-By adopting the action mask, the effects of non-fixed length and sequences in parameter space can be prevented.
-We demonstrate that the proposed framework is more efficient than random test and combination test methods in various scenarios.
+Critical scenario generation requires the ability of sampling critical combinations from the infinite parameter space in the logic scenario.
+Existing solutions aim to explore the correlation of action parameters in the initial scenario rather than action sequences.
+How to model action sequences so that one can further consider the effects of different action parameters in the scenario is the bottleneck of the problem.
+In this paper, we attack the problem by proposing the ECSAS framework.
+Specifically, we first propose a description language, BTScenario, allowing us to model action sequences of the scenarios.
+We then use reinforcement learning to search for combinations of critical action parameters.
+To increase efficiency, we further propose several optimizations, including action masking and replay buffer.
+We have implemented ECSAS, and experimental results show that it is more efficient than native approaches such as random and combination testing in various nontrivial scenarios.